Need help with your Discussion

 • The profession’s fundamental skills developed to mirror the 21st century.

-• The administrations given by CPAs have turned out to be so changed and different that the idea of center administrations is not any more delegate of the calling.
+• The administrations given by CPAs have turned out to be so changed and different that the idea of center administrations is no longer delegate of the calling.

-What leverage might your (developing) leadership assets provide to address these topics? (consider MBTI and personality assessments, personal and/or professional hedgehog concepts, etc.
+What leverage might your (developing) leadership assets provide to address these topics? (consider MBTI and personality assessments, personal and professional hedgehog concepts, etc.

 Leadership skills are essential for accountants.
-Every day, accountants are put into situations in which leadership skills are necessary.
+Every day, accountants are put into situations requiring leadership skills.
 Eugene Flegm shows through his four paradoxes how accountants are faced with problems.
-Chris Baysden wrote an article published in the Journal of Accountancy describing the skill set needed for modern day accountants.
+Chris Baysden wrote an article published in the Journal of Accountancy describing the skill set needed for modern-day accountants.
 It mainly deals with those who have recently graduated from college.
 The article gives a nice little look into the future of accountants.
-Among the things talked about changing in firms is the way they train new employees.
+Among the things about changing in firms is how they train new employees.
 “Firms also are implementing training programs to help new hires learn soft skills such as how to work with, and present to, clients” (Baysden, 2013).

-In addition to addressing these issues presented in the paper, personal and/or professional hedgehog concepts should be used as part of the leadership assets by the leader, From understanding what drives your business, what you’re great at and where your passion lies, the Hedgehog Concept should be used to help keep everyone on your business focused and grounded.
-I also use the same principle to simplify my very challenging and complex work life.
+In addition to addressing these issues presented in the paper, personal and professional hedgehog concepts should be used as part of the leadership assets by the leader; from understanding what drives your business, what you’re great at, and where your passion lies, the Hedgehog Concept should be used to help keep everyone on your business focused and grounded.
+I also use the same principle to simplify my challenging and complex work life.

-Let’s take a look at the questions from the three circles of the Hedgehog Concept and see how you can apply them to your retail business.
+Let’s look at the questions from the three circles of the Hedgehog Concept and see how you can apply them to your retail business.

 What can you be the best at?

-When it comes to the retail industry, everyone wants their products to be the very best of their kind.
-The truth is that there’s a huge difference in wanting to be great at something and being great at it.
-Remember, you’re not going to offer things that appeal to every individual – and that’s perfectly fine.
+Regarding the retail industry, everyone wants their products to be the best of their kind.
+The truth is that there’s a huge difference between wanting to be great at something and being great at it.
+Remember, you won’t offer things that appeal to everyone – perfectly fine.
 It’s about defining the areas that aren’t working well and have little success and understanding what makes your business thrive.

 What drives your economic engine?